IoanTimis/LicentaReact/README.md

 # Online BSc/MSc Thesis Selection Platform

+Note: This is a public demo of an earlier version of the platform and may not include the latest features or improvements.

 This project is designed to digitalize and automate the process of selecting BSc/MSc thesis topics for students and professors.
 It provides a structured and efficient approach to thesis management.

 ## Technologies Used